bamchoh/pollydent/README.md

 # pollydent

-pollydent is a library to speech to text via Amazon Polly.
+pollydent is a wrapper of text-to-speech for Amazon Polly and Google Cloud Text-To-Speech

 # Requirement

-pollydent needs AWS account.
-Please sign up AWS.
+pollydent needs AWS account, and GCP account.
+Please sign up AWS, and GCP. if you want to use Google Cloud Text-To-Speech, please install `gcloud` in your PC.
 Please install SoX if you are using Linux or OS X.

 # Install